dennisjl/PythonRScripts/README.md

 # autoAggropot
 Automatic Aggression with target cycle keybinds

-As title of the repo suggest, a script that utilize targetcycling and to automatically attack, written in python.
+As the title of the repo suggests, this is script that utilize targetcycling to automatically attack, written in python.
 (For RuneScape)
 Utilize the following python libraries:
 * keyboard: https://pypi.org/project/keyboard/
 * time: https://docs.python.org/3/library/time.html